jonclayden/ore/README.md

 ## Related packages

-As noted at the beginning of this README, base R provides some regular expressions functions, although they are less varied, flexible and fast than those in the `ore` package.
+As noted at the beginning of this README, base R provides some regular expression functions, although they are less varied, flexible and fast than those in the `ore` package.
 There are other related and alternative packages available:

 - [`rematch2`](https://github.com/r-lib/rematch2) provides a convenient wrapper around base R's functions.
 - The [`stringi` package](https://stringi.gagolewski.com/) provides an extensive set of string-processing facilities, wrapping the ICU library. [`stringr`](http://stringr.tidyverse.org/) offers an alternative interface.
 - [`re2`](https://github.com/girishji/re2) provides an interface to RE2, another regular expression library.
-- The [`glue` package](https://glue.tidyverse.org/) provides string interpolation similar to `es()`.
+- The [`glue` package](https://glue.tidyverse.org/) provides string interpolation, similar to `es()`.
 - Various packages aim to provide a friendlier interface to regular expressions or related functionality, including [`rex`](https://github.com/kevinushey/rex), [`nc`](https://github.com/tdhock/nc), [`rebus`](https://cran.r-project.org/package=rebus) and [`RVerbalExpressions`](https://github.com/tyluRp/RVerbalExpressions).